 The CREST@UCS team of dedicated researchers and business-facing staff is headed up by Paul Kirkbright and Dr Julieanna Powell-Turner.

-Deputy Provost of University Centre Shrewsbury, CREST Project Director
+Deputy Provost of University Centre Shrewsbury, CREST@UCS Project Director

 Paul has played a leading role in the development and implementation of University Centre Shrewsbury (UCS).
 In particular he has lead the strategic and operational management aspects of UCS activities.
 Prior to this, he was Director of the Riverside Innovation Centre at the University of Chester and heavily involved in all things innovation, enterprise, and start-up.
 Since 2014, Paul has lived in Shrewsbury with his wife and young daughter, both of whom are becoming devoted Salopians.